FahdDewnology/Fahd-Repository/README.md

 # Fahd-Repository
 This repository contains all the things I had practised while learning Data Science

-This Repository will contains notes, documents, code etc.
+This Repository will contains project, notes, documents, code etc.